 One of the reasons you love being a teacher is getting to help children explore the world around them.
 Your preschool classroom is a reflection of America—a melting pot of different ethnicities, languages and cultural beliefs.
-It’s normal for children to be curious about people who look or act differently than they do, as this natural curiosity presents the perfect opportunity to bring the importance of diversity into your classroom.
+It’s normal for children to be curious about people who look or act differently than they do, as this natural curiosity presents the perfect opportunity to bring the importance of diversity and tolerance into your classroom.

 “It is our responsibility to not only provide our children with early access to education, but also to prepare them to be responsible and caring citizens of the world,” says Marc Carver, founder of educational technology company FutureSoBrite.
 “Creating that crucial spark of discovery and curiosity in our children at an early age can lead to a lifetime of embracing and celebrating diversity.”

 Teaching diversity may seem like an intimidating task in early childhood education, but it doesn’t have to be.
 These hands-on multicultural activities for preschoolers are a fun way for you to introduce other cultures to the little ones in your care.
 Keep reading to find a multicultural activity for your next lesson plan.

 Children are interested in learning more about kids their own age, including what school looks like in other countries.
 Set up a “school” interest center in a portion of your classroom.
 Add photos, books, videos and other activities that feature students at school in another culture.

 Encourage discussions about school in other countries by asking questions such as, “How do the children get to school?” and “What do they eat for lunch?”
 Rotate cultures throughout the year so students are exposed to many different school experiences from around the globe.